 - Manawa iwi: commitment to the iwi

-The rangatahi hīkoi aims to connect rangatahi with hapū, whakapapa and whenua through experiential learning.
+The hīkoi in June 2017 aims to connect rangatahi with these tuakana, with hapū, with whakapapa and with the whenua.
 The focus is on developing personal attributes and the cultural identity of rangatahi within the iwi, developing who they are as an individual as well as an active and proud iwi member.